 A hodgepodge of interrelated matters has slowed the rental car business from bouncing back in Maui and other notable leisure travel destinations, and there appears to be no significant restoration on the horizon.

-Consequently, many tourists in Maui are dishing out considerable amounts to rent the relatively few vehicles available from recognized rental firms, which tie prices to supply and demand.
+Consequently, many tourists in Maui are dishing out considerable amounts to rent the relatively few vehicles available from recognized and alternative rental firms, which tie prices to supply and demand.
 In fact, some visitors have turned to public transportation, ride-sharing, and unconventional rentals that include moving vans and privately held vehicles.
 And in other instances, would-be customers have opted not to come to the islands.